How to Make Beeswax Lip Balm

 Beeswax for Lip Balm

-If you are a beekeeper or know one, obtain some pure beeswax.
-This wax may need to be cleaned again before using it.
-It is easy to clean your wax and this is the most economical option.
+Making homemade beeswax lip balm is one of the best ways to use this natural wax.
+If you are a beekeeper or know one, obtain some pure raw beeswax.
+However, expect to have to clean your beeswax before use.
+This is the most economical option.

-Of course, you can buy beeswax ready to use in bar form or pellets.
-The smaller forms are easier to melt and measure but beeswax sold in larger blocks is usually much cheaper.
+Of course, you can buy beeswax ready to use in bar form or beeswax pastilles.
+The smaller forms are easier to melt and measure but they do cost more.
+Read labels carefully to ensure that you are buying pure beeswax.

 Oils and Butters